 B. Modified from Common Terminology Criteria for Adverse Events (CTCAE)

 C. Blood Component Therapy

 E. Nutritional Therapy

-Philip J. DiSaia, MD, The Dorothy Marsh Chair in Reproductive Biology, Professor, Department of Obstetrics and Gynecology, University of California, Irvine College of Medicine, Irvine, California, UCI Medical Center, Orange, California, William T. Creasman, MD, Distinguished University Professor, Department of Obstetrics and Gynecology, Medical University of South Carolina, Charleston, SC, Robert S Mannel, MD, Professor, Division of Gynecologic Oncology, Stephenson Cancer Center, University of Oklahoma Health Sciences Center, Oklahoma City, Oklahoma, D. Scott McMeekin, MD, Presbyterian Foundation Presidential Professor, University of Oklahoma Health Sciences Center, Oklahoma City, Oklahoma and David G Mutch, MD, Ira C. and Judith Call Professor of Obstetrics and Gynecology, Department of Obstetrics and Gynecology, Vice Chair of Gynecology, Washington University School of Medicine, St. Louis, Missouri
+Philip J. DiSaia, MD, The Dorothy Marsh Chair in Reproductive Biology, Professor, Department of Obstetrics and Gynecology, University of California, Irvine College of Medicine, Irvine, California, UCI Medical Center, Orange, California, William T. Creasman, MD, Sims-Hester Professor and Chairman, Department of Obstetrics and Gynecology, Medical University of South Carolina, Charleston, Robert S Mannel, MD, Professor, Division of Gynecologic Oncology, Stephenson Cancer Center, University of Oklahoma Health Sciences Center, Oklahoma City, Oklahoma, D. Scott McMeekin, MD, Presbyterian Foundation Presidential Professor, University of Oklahoma Health Sciences Center, Oklahoma City, Oklahoma and David G Mutch, MD, Ira C. and Judith Call Professor of Obstetrics and Gynecology, Department of Obstetrics and Gynecology, Vice Chair of Gynecology, Washington University School of Medicine, St. Louis, Missouri